 Sure, you have a passion for video games.
 Are you ready to turn that passion into a career and join a multi-billion dollar industry?
-In the Game Programming Development and Design program at Coleman University, you will learn character development, story-telling, 3-D image rendering, animation, environmental modeling, while working on the Unreal and Unity gaming engine.
+In the Game Development program at Coleman University, you will learn character development, story-telling, 3-D image rendering, animation, environmental modeling, while working on the Unreal and Unity gaming engine.
 Master the software and coding to enter the game industry and take your passion for video games to the next level.

 As soon as your first term the Career Services Department is available to assist you on your career path.
 From building a winning resume, creating a game design, programming, and/or development portfolio, to learning soft skills and interview best practices, students will have career guidance throughout their program.
 In addition, all Coleman University graduates have lifetime career placement assistance.